-C1.
-The area allocated for the activity must be nominated on a site plan to ensure that any potential conflicts with movement and circulation or any other potential amenity impacts are considered and addressed.
+- C1.
+The area allocated for the activity must be nominated on a site plan to ensure that any potential conflicts with movement and circulation or any other potential amenity impacts are considered and addressed. - O2.
+Temporary outdoor business activities are to operate during normal working hours unless otherwise approved.